 6 common errors and omissions claims for technology companies

-Small businesses that provide professional services in information technology and related fields are at risk for professional liability or errors and omissions claims and lawsuits.
-If a client could claim that they suffered financial losses due to your inadequate or negligent work, then you likely need errors and omissions insurance (E&O).
+Tech companies that provide professional services or expert advice are at risk of being sued if a client could claim that they suffered financial losses due to your inadequate or negligent work.
+That's why you need errors and omissions insurance (E&O), also called professional liability insurance.

 The costs of a claim can be steep.
-Legal fees, court costs and judgments can easily add up to thousands of dollars.
-And professional liability claims also cost you time and resources, and can do lasting damage to your company’s reputation.
+Legal fees, court costs, and judgments can easily add up to thousands of dollars.
+Professional liability claims also cost you time and resources, and can do lasting damage to your company’s reputation.

 Professional liability risks for tech vendors

 If a client is unhappy with your company’s work, they may decide to file an errors and omissions lawsuit and sue your business.
 The reasons can range from trivial complaints to major issues that have a real impact on the client’s business.

 When you’re dealing with data and sensitive information, technology E&O claims can be very serious.
 Every tech company is at risk for errors and omissions claims, including:

 If a client sues your company, they have to prove that you failed to follow through on certain promises, or perform up to industry standards.

 For example, they could claim you mishandled their cybersecurity, which led to a data breach.
 A client could also sue you for delivering a project late or going over budget.

 There are a wide range of reasons your company could find itself facing an errors and omissions claim.
 Examples of some of the most common ones are detailed below.

 6 errors and omissions claim examples you should know